 Apply to Perform

 The application window for 2018 has now closed.
 The information below is for reference only.
-All applicants will be informed on the success of their submission by the end of November 2017.
-Good luck!
+All applicants have been contacted regarding their submission.
+If you sent an application but haven't heard from us yet, please contact us.

 How to apply: